sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 The [GitHub repository][android-asm-github] has six projects.
 The [hello world][android-asm-github-hello-world] and [arg_echo][android-asm-github-arg-echo] projects are listed above.
 There are a couple more versions of hello world.
 The [puts_hello_world][android-asm-github-puts-hello-world] project links to libc and replaces the system call with puts().
 The [main_hello_world][android-asm-github-main-hello-world] project goes a step furthur and uses an ASM main function and the CRT instead of a _start function.
 The [interoperate][android-asm-github-interoperate] project calls C, ASM and inline ASM from both C and ASM.
 The[arg_sort][android-asm-github-arg-sort] project uses structs and malloc to sort command line arguments with a binary tree.
 The GitHub Makefiles have targets for working with GDB.
 [NOTES.txt][android-asm-github-notes] contains project notes and references.

 ## Todo
-- EABI command line arguments (kind of pushed on the stack; _start and main are different)
+- EABI command line arguments (kind of pushed on the stack; _start and main are different) (EABI post?)
-- EABI function calls (first few parameters in registers, everything else on the stack)
+- EABI function calls (first few parameters in registers, everything else on the stack) (EABI post?)
+- Position independent code / Global offset table / Procedure linkage table (probably another post)
 - GDB (probably another post)
+- Work more references into post

 ## References:
 - [Android ASM GitHub Main Project Page][android-asm-github]